-In different types of electrical energy transducers such as transformers, electrical machines and generators, it is important to study the electromagnetic behavior jointly with the thermal behavior, for instance to study the efficiency, to estimate the life-time, etc. Two interactions justify such a coupled view:
+N DIFFERENT types of electrical energy transducers such as transformers, electrical machines, and generators, it is important to study the electromagnetic behavior jointly with the thermal behavior, for instance, to study the efficiency, to estimate the lifetime, etc. Two interactions justify such a coupled view.

-- Most thermal energy sources heating up these devices are in fact electromagnetic losses.
-These can be Joule type losses such as eddy current losses or iron losses.
+- Most thermal energy sources heating up these devices are, in fact, electromagnetic losses.
+These can be Joule-type losses such as eddy-current losses or iron losses.
 Generally, these quantities are a function of the local electromagnetic field.
-Therefore they represent a coupling of the electromagnetic field to the thermal field. - Many material characteristics playing a role in the electromagnetic field are depending on the local temperature.
-For instance, the electrical conductivity of a copper conductor may change about 30 % over the temperature interval of some 100 °C in which most electrical machines operate.
-Another important example is the shift of the permanent magnet characteristic of the
+Therefore, they represent a coupling of the electromagnetic field to the thermal field. - Many material characteristics playing a role in the electromagnetic field are dependent on the local temperature.
+For instance, the electrical conductivity of a copper conductor may change about 30% over the temperature interval of some 100 °C in which most electrical machines operate.
+Another important example is the shift of the per-